Bioconductor/bioconductor.org/content/news/bioc_3_14_release.md

 Bioconductors:

 We are pleased to announce Bioconductor 3.14, consisting of 2083 software packages, 408 experiment data packages,  904 annotation packages, 29 workflows and 8 books.

-There are 89 new software packages, 13 new data experiment packages, 10 new annotation packages, 1 new workflow, no new books, and many updates and improvements to existing packages; Bioconductor 3.14 is compatible with R 4.1.1, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.14.6 Mojave or higher.
-This release will include an updated Bioconductor [Docker containers][2].
+There are 89 new software packages, 13 new data experiment packages, 10 new annotation packages, 1 new workflow, no new books, and many updates and improvements to existing packages; Bioconductor 3.14 is compatible with R 4.1.1, and is supported on Linux, 32- and 64-bit Windows, and Intel 64-bit macOS 10.13 (High Sierra) or higher.
+We do not currently support arm64 so arm64 Mac users who wish to install Bioconductor Mac binary packages must install the Intel 64-bit build of R available on CRAN.
+This release will include updated Bioconductor [Docker containers][2].

 Thank you to everyone for your contribution to Bioconductor